cargaona/pronsy/README.md

 If I get to deploy this solution in a more 'production ready' environment I would create an implementation to use Redis.
-That way I could spin multiple replicas of Pronsy while having a centralized cache server.
+That way I could spin multiple replicas of Pronsy while having a centralized cache server shared among the replicas.

 ### Denylist with REST API - Bonus Feature
 This feature was not fully developed because of time reasons.